Federico Krutwig: Biography

 He spoke and read several ancient and modern languages.
 He translated works of Goethe and Mao Zedong into Basque.
 Krutwig died in Bilbao in 1998.

 Influence

 The Basque folk group Oskorri released an album Garaldea featuring collaborations with Canarian musicians.

+While staying in Aosta Valley in the 1970s, he came into contact with Josèf Henriet, who was inspired by his ideology to create the first Arpitan movement, which Josèf (or Joseph/Giuseppe) called "Harpitan" spoken in the idealised country of "Harpitanya".